Renien/Renien.github.io/_posts/articles/2016-12-30-interest-towards-ds-lesson-learnt.md

 I always believe technology, should give us superpowers and the data is the soul of everything, so thought of let’s give it a try.

-It is still not an easy journey every day we learn new things from everywhere.
+It is still not an easy journey, every day we learn new things from everywhere.
 But when I look back from mid 2015 up to now it surprises me that I didn’t know much stuff back in that time.
 Many people will have their own different goals.
 But I like to put it in different way,

 > Fix your goals as what you really like to do and “makes you happy”